 For well over a decade, the Salamati Law Firm has provided the compassionate yet aggressive client service injury victim need and deserve.
 Because every workplace accident is distinct in its own right, we undertake a customized approach to each matter in order to develop a strategy tailored to secure every dollar of available compensation.

-Personal injury attorney Sean Salamati understands the burdensome financial challenges that emerge following a serious injury accident and accepts cases on a contingency basis.
+Southern California personal injury attorney Sean Salamati understands the burdensome financial challenges that emerge following a serious injury accident and accepts cases on a contingency basis.
 Thus, victims and their families will owe no legal fees unless and until our firm secures a beneficial outcome on their behalf.
 If you would like to discuss the facts of your workplace injury and learn more about your legal options, contact us today.

 Workers’ compensation and civil lawsuit resources